Matbo77/Quadcopter-control-Python/README.md

 ---
 ## 📌 Overview
-This project aims to develop a simple simulation model of a quadcopter UAV with its graphic visualization in Python.
+This project aims to develop a simple simulation model of a small quadcopter UAV with its graphic visualization in Python.
 Moreover, it implements different controllers for tracking several types of 3D reference trajectories.
 It also includes visualization of the flight data, and controller performances.